bootdotdev/blog/content/clean-code/youre-not-qualified-for-tech-opinions.md

 > If you haven't used it in a real project, don't hate it (yet)

 That's why it's *literally impossible* to hate Haskell.
-No one's tried it in production.
+No one has tried it in production yet.

 ## Be a humble junior dev (I wasn't)

 One of the biggest mistakes I made early was simply assuming I knew more than I did.
-I didn't have the epexerience required to know yet, don't be like me.
+I would push for refactors that made no sense to get away from technologies that I thought were "old" or "bad".
+I wanted to rewrite perfectly stable parts of the code because I thought the new hotness was more maintainable.

-Consume coding content, but try to understand the reasoning behind the opinions you're hearing online.
+By all means, consume coding content online, but try to understand the reasoning behind the opinions you're hearing.
 Try to think about the context the speaker is coming from.
-Then, when you have a chance, try the thing out for yourself before sharing your own hot takes.
+Then, when you have a chance, try the thing out for yourself before making your own bold claims.

 *PS: The only exception to all of this is scrum. **Scrum always sucks**, you can just trust me on that one.
 It sucks regardless of your company, religion, political beliefs or sexual orientation.*